nagydani/seedling/sprout/TUTORIAL.md

 Now, let us delve into the internals of `times`!

 The stuff in round parentheses is just a comment.
-It can be omitted as Seed ignores it.
+It can be omitted as Sprout ignores it.
 In this case, it tells the reader that `times` takes two arguments -- an executable computation and a natural number -- and leaves nothing on the stack. *Note that this so-called